laxmankrishnamurti/Web-Security/WebSecurityForDevelopers/Part-01/Chapter-03-HowBrowsersWork.md

 ## Rendering Pipeline ?

-The software component within a web browser that's responsible for transforming a web page's HTML into the visual representation which we see onscreen is called the _rendering pipeline._
+The software component within a web browser that's responsible for transforming a web page's HTML into the visual representation which we see onscreen, is called the _rendering pipeline._

 It is responsible for:

-- parsing the page's HTML.
+- parsing the HTML page.
-- Understanding the structure and content of the document, and converting it to a series of drawing operations that the operating system can understand.
+- Understand the structure and the content of the document, and converting it to a series of drawing operations that the operating system can understand.

 ## What HTML exactly is ?